blegas78/autoSplitters/README.md

 I have also heard reports that versions newer than the above list also work.
 Thank you Aquila_Ezio!

-Kevin700p has had trouble streaming and using the load remover at the same time.
-Turns out his phone was plugged into his stream computer (a laptop) and unplugging the phone lets him do both at once.

 ## Installation of the LiveSplit VAS component